Pai Mārire: The chants

 Kill, one, two, three, four—Attention!

 River, big river, long river, stone, big stone—Attention!

 Road, big road, long road, bush, big bush—Attention!

 Long bush, long stone, hill, big hill, long hill—Attention!

 Mountain, big mountain, long mountain, big staff, long staff—Attention!

 North, north-by-east, nor'-nor'-east, nor'-east-by-north, north-east, colony—Attention!

 Come to tea, all the men, round the niu—Attention!

 Shem, rule the wind, too much wind, come to tea—Attention!

 Divine protection in battle

 Te Ua taught that the divine service and strict adherence to his instruction would make them impervious to bullets if, when under fire, they would raise their right hand and cry, "Hapa!
 Hapa!
 Pai Mārire, hau!
 Hau!
 Hau!".
-"Hapa" meant to pass over, or ward off, while the exclamation "Hau!" at the end of the choruses - said by one soldier to uttered in a way that sounded like the bark of a dog - had a literal meaning of "wind" but referred to the life principle or vital spark of man, while the wind angels were named "Anahera hau".
+"Hapa" meant to pass over, or ward off, while the exclamation "Hau!" at the end of the choruses - said by one soldier to be uttered in a way that sounded like the bark of a dog - had a literal meaning of "wind" but referred to the life principle or vital spark of man, while the wind angels were named "anahera hau".

 A similar belief in the mystical power to avert bullets had earlier been reported among groups in Africa and Asia and America, such as the Ghost Shirt Movement.